Vegan Cauliflower Steaks With Tomato Sauce

 The result?
 Tender, melt-in-your mouth deliciousness, with a slightly chewy centre and crispy edges.
 Cauliflower is neutral in flavour and therefore absorbs whatever seasoning or sauce you use.
 But despite the incredible flavours, cauliflower steak calls for healthy ingredients, is wholesome, and won’t leave you feeling sluggish.

-We are making a tahini-based sauce which crisps up so perfectly and soaks into the cauliflower.
-It is salty, savoury, and with just the right amount of creaminess.
+The key to achieving an amazing flavor is mixing olive oil with a handful of other ingredients: in this case, dried thyme, garlic, and mustard.
+The end resullt is salty, savoury, and with just the right amount of creaminess.
 Of course, you can make cauliflower steak with something as simple as some salt and pepper, or a light glaze of tamari.
 But this really takes them to the next level!